48 COVID-19 vaccine clinics to open across Interior Health - BC Local News

 “The list you see today will be adjusted according to need,” said Karen Bloemink, IH’s vice president of pandemic response, during a press conference on Sunday (March 7).

-In Salmon Arm, the clinic will be located at the Salmon Arm Recreation Centre seven days a week.
+In Vernon, the clinic will be located at the Vernon Recreation Centre seven days a week.

-In Chase, there will be a clinic at the Chase Community Hall three days per week.
+In Enderby, there will be a clinic at the Seniors Centre two days a week.

 To prepare for anticipated high call volumes, IH is asking people to stick to the outlined schedule to prevent a system overload.
 The health authority reassured there will be enough supply for all who want to be vaccinated.